tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 possible but that has a performance cost we would like to avoid.

-You also wouldn't be able to add other behavior to your handlers besides calling them but why thats necessary is something we'll get back to.
+You also wouldn't be able to add other behavior to your handlers besides calling them but why that's necessary is something we'll get back to.

 # The `Handler` trait